midwest-manuscripts/peripheralmss/documentation/style-guide.md

     one blank row between it and the **Subject: genre/form URI** row:
     [SCREEN SHOT OMITTED]

-2. Keywords are listed in the [BiblioPhilly Keywords google doc](https://docs.google.com/spreadsheets/d/1U6Xk39Pr3UYvbpUjN2SC6rJjJ26Y5F-QMVX\_Dq0SENM/edit\#gid=1871258630)
+2. Keywords are listed in the file `keywords.csv` within this repository.

 3. Keywords are in seven groups: Book Type, Century, Culture, Descriptive term, Geography, Subject, and Other.